TAUQanoon/world-visa-hub/replit.md

 # GlobalVisa Consultancy Platform

 ## Overview
 A comprehensive visa consultation and case management platform for students seeking to study abroad, particularly in China and Saudi Arabia.
-The application provides role-based portals for clients, staff, and administrators with integrated document management, messaging, payments tracking, and Builder.io CMS capabilities.
+The application provides role-based portals for clients, staff, and administrators with integrated document management, messaging, and payments tracking.

 ## Project Status
 **Last Updated:** November 6, 2025